chasballew/docker-jersey-example/README.md

 # ![](https://gravatar.com/avatar/11d3bc4c3163e3d238d558d5c9d98efe?s=64) aptible/docker-jersey-example
 How to Deploy Your First Jersey App on Aptible

-For reference, we are going to replicate the Jersey setup guide using their [Heroku webapp Maven archetype](https://jersey.java.net/documentation/latest/getting-started.html#heroku-webapp).
+For reference, we are going to replicate the Jersey setup guide using their [Maven archetype for Heroku webapps](https://jersey.java.net/documentation/latest/getting-started.html#heroku-webapp).

 ## Local Setup
 This guide assumes you have Java, the Java compiler, Maven, and the [Aptible CLI tool](https://support.aptible.com/hc/en-us/articles/202320954-How-do-I-install-the-command-line-interface-CLI-tool-) all set up and working.